polaroid by Sara Johansen

 I’M KARMEN

-I have been a working photographer based out of Central Alberta since 2009, which is about one year before I gradated with my Photographic Technology diploma.
-And listen, I don’t actually think it is entirely necessary to go to school for photography, but I am so glad that I did.
-I absolutely loved being fully immersed in it; from photography history in a classroom to chemistry in the darkroom.
+I have been a working photographer based out of Central Alberta since 2009.
+Which is about one year before I gradated with my Photographic Technology diploma.
+And while I don’t think it is actually necessary to go to school for photography, I am so glad that I did.
+I loved being fully immersed in it all; from photography history in a classroom to chemistry in the darkroom.
 It’s a deep, deep love.

 The combination of science, history and creativity has always been just the right fit for me.
-And over the years I have been very fortunate to find work in many areas of photography from weddings to commercial and editorial shoots, to traveling for photojournalism assignments and a couple opportunities to share my work in art galleries.
-Now, in more recent years, I have found myself returning to where I started, film photography and portraits.
+And over the years I have been very fortunate to find work in many areas of photography; from weddings to commercial and editorial shoots, to traveling for photojournalism assignments and opportunities to share my work in art galleries.
+Now, in more recent years, I have found myself pulled back to where I started, film photography and portraits.

-In what felt like a bit of a full circle moment (after years of saying I would) I, finally, picked up a film camera again for the first time in 13 years.
+In what felt like a bit of a full circle moment in 2023, I finally picked up a film camera again for the first time in 14 years.
 Leading with curiosity, I started to push my creative and technical limits in new ways thanks to the slow and unknowing nature of film photography.
-I was forced to practice ‘letting go of the idea of perfection’.
-Which, in turn, has led to a most wonderful realization; that maybe my favourite part of photography is the act of co-creation.
-Whether it’s working with film, or a subject, or a landscape or all of the above, there is something magical that happens when we all sync up to make a photograph.
-Like some sort of outer body experience and such a specific type of connection, one that I imagine a musician or a dancer might feel when they connect to a song.
+It forced me to practice ‘letting go’.
+Which, in turn, led me to a most wonderful realization.
+The realization that perhaps my favourite part of photography is the act of co-creation.
+Whether it’s working with film, or a subject, or a landscape or all of the above.
+There is something magical that happens when we all sync up to make a photograph.
+Like some sort of outer-body experience.
+Such a specific and energizing type of connection.

 My favourite co-creators these days tend to be women and nature.
-I love exploring the many ways that we are connected, the ways we mirror each other’s strength and resilience, brutality and beauty.
+I love exploring the many ways that we are connected.
+How we mirror each other’s strength and resilience; brutality and beauty.

-And I mean it truly, that every women I have photographed inspires me in new ways.
+And I mean it truly, that everyone I have photographed inspires me in new ways.

 The act of co-creation, revealing and healing a little piece of me every single time.
 Expanding my understanding of what it means to be a women and to be an artist.